CBIIT/bento-docs/installation/installing-bento-on-your-local-machine.md

 * bento-frontend: https://github.com/CBIIT/bento-frontend.git
 * bento-backend: https://github.com/CBIIT/bento-backend.git

 You can pull these onto your local workstation using any git client you have installed.
+When the source code is cloned it will be saved in two new folders created within your Bento-Local project, "bento-backend" and "bento-frontend".

-Note that the bento-local build will use the actual code you have pulled locally when it builds - if you require features from a specific branch you must clone that branch specifically.
-For a vanilla install of Bento the master branch will be sufficient.
+Note that the bento-local build will use the actual code you have cloned locally when it builds - if you require features from a specific branch you must clone that branch specifically.
+For a vanilla install of Bento the master branch from the bento-frontend and bento-backend repositories will be sufficient.

 ### Configure Environment settings for your local instance

-The bento-local scripts require defining a `.env` file alongside the bento-local `docker-compose.yml`.
-This file will be pulled as part of the Git repo and should be updated with the following settings:
+The bento-local scripts require a `.env` file to be present alongside the bento-local `docker-compose.yml`.
+This file will be created with default values when cloning the Bento-Local Git repository.
+It should be possible to use default settings in the .env file to fully build the Bento-Local environment, however these can be changed if the folder names of your local copies of the source code have changed or if you want to set a different Neo4j password (Note that the username for Neo4j should remain as "neo4j").
+The default values for this file are:

 ```
 FRONTEND_SOURCE_FOLDER=bento-frontend